cgwire/kitsu/docs/getting-started-advanced/README.md

 ![preview drag drop](../img/getting-started/multiple_preview.png)

-To delete an additional preview, you need to enlarge the comment panel and clck on the numbers.
+To delete an additional preview, you need to enlarge the comment panel by draging it and click on the numbers of versions.

 ![enlarge comment section](../img/getting-started/enlarge_comment.png)